What is Electric Poultry Netting?

 Electric Netting is a 1.1m high flexible polywire mesh with built-in posts to stand it upright.

 It sends a pulsing voltage through the wires that will repel predators.

-Chicken netting is the ideal fencing option for either keeping a few birds in a domestic setting or for larger free-ranging flocks, especially for those of us who prefer a flexible solution that can be moved and stored easily and has a low visual impact.
+Chicken netting is the ideal fencing option for keeping a few birds in a domestic setting or for larger free-ranging flocks, especially for those who prefer a flexible solution that can be moved and stored easily and has a low visual impact.

-Available in dark green to be unobtrusive, in 25m or 50m lengths, a 50m Electric Poultry Net has 15 integral flexible posts.
+Available in dark green to be unobtrusive, in 25m or 50m lengths, a 50m Electric Poultry Net 15 integral black flexible posts.

 A roll of Poultry Netting includes:

 15 Posts built into the net (9 posts in a 25m net)